Tim Smith | February 13th, 2024

 First of all, before you even think of signing a deal with a broadband supplier, always look at what is called the 'total contract cost' – not just the monthly cost or the total first year cost.
 The total contract cost shows you the minimum you will pay for the length of time you'll sign up for.
 If that total contract cost isn't quoted, you should ask for it.

 The total monthly cost won't include the set-up/installation costs or any additional connection charges.
 Also remember that the total yearly cost is not the same as the total amount you'll pay if you're tied into an 18-month contract.

 In many cases, it is making calls on your landline that will cause your monthly broadband cost to increase.
 Many providers now do not include any free calls – you often have to pay extra even for evening and weekend calls.
 If you make a lot of calls, it could be worth adding this on, or consider using your inclusive calls on your mobile phone instead and don’t use your landline at all.
 Most broadband packages sold today now don't come with a phone line – you have to ask for one, so maybe save some money by going without.

 All in all, you should make sure you know if, and how much, you are being charged for the following:

 All those costs might look worrying if you're on a low income.
-Remember that you don't have to use that landline so you’ll only incur the line rental cost each month if you choose not to make any calls.
+Remember that you don't have to use your landline and if you don’t, your monthly broadband cost will stay the same.